PublicHearingBR: A Brazilian Portuguese Dataset of Public Hearing Transcripts for Summarization of Long Documents: Introduction

-A typical pipeline for evaluating an automatic text summarization system includes some stages: pre-processing, summarization, post-processing, and evaluation \cite{survey_text_summarization}.
-The system evaluation is done by comparing the generated summary with a model summary, using metrics such as ROUGE \cite{lin-2004-rouge} and Check-Eval \cite{checkeval}.
-Regardless of the evaluation metric used, public standardized datasets are generally used for the evaluation of new methods.
+A typical pipeline for evaluating an automatic text summarization system includes several stages: pre-processing, summarization, post-processing, and evaluation \cite{survey_text_summarization}.
+The system is evaluated by comparing the generated summary with a reference summary using metrics such as ROUGE \cite{lin-2004-rouge} and Check-Eval \cite{checkeval}.
+Regardless of the metric, publicly available standardized datasets are generally used to evaluate new methods.

-The availability of datasets is fundamental to advance research and development in summarization methods \cite{Koh_2022}, as they provide the necessary resources to train and evaluate new systems.
-However, most available datasets are in English.
-This limitation hinders the development of summarization tools for non-English speakers.
-Portuguese, one of the world's most spoken languages\footnote{\url{https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers}}, exemplifies this fact.
-Despite its wide usage, there is a scarcity of summarization datasets in Portuguese, and existing datasets usually focus on short documents like news articles, leaving a gap in resources for long document summarization.
+The availability of datasets is essential to advancing research and development in summarization methods \cite{Koh_2022}, as they provide the necessary resources to train and evaluate new systems.
+However, most available datasets are in English, which limits the development of summarization tools for non-English speakers.
+Portuguese, one of the world's most widely spoken languages\footnote{\url{https://en.wikipedia.org/wiki/List_of_languages_by_total_number_of_speakers}}, illustrates this situation.
+Despite its wide use, there is a lack of summarization datasets in Portuguese, and existing ones usually focus on short documents like news articles, leaving a gap in resources for long document summarization.